yoren/wp-a11y-docs/README.md

 If you made changed to the `_config.yml` file, run `bundle exec jekyll serve` again to apply the changes to the site.

 Documentation about Jekyll itself is on [jekyllrb.com](https://jekyllrb.com/docs/).
 The theme is based on the Jekyll theme [Just the docs](https://just-the-docs.github.io/just-the-docs/).
+The changes made in Just the Docs are documented in the [Changelog for Release v0.1](/CHANGELOG/release-v01).